Mary Berry Savoury Rice Recipe

 Jump to Recipe

-Mary Berry Savoury Rice Recipe Ingredients
+Mary Berry Savoury Rice Ingredients

 • 1 large onion, diced

-• 4 large cloves garlic, chopped finely
+• 4 large cloves garlic, finely chopped

-• 1 small fresh chilli, diced (optional)
+• 1 small fresh chilli, diced (optional, for a hint of warmth)

 • 1 large carrot, diced